picoded/JavaCommons-gitbook/dstack/the-stack.md

 A varient of S3 where atomic read-after-write, and read-after-update is maintained.
 Major examples including Google Cloud storage.

 This represents the "source of truth" for data, but does not provide any aggregation or query functionality.
-While such functionality could be polyfilled, with they will typically require the scanning of all objects.
+While such functionality could be polyfilled, this will typically require the scanning of all objects.
 Which would in most cases be extremely slow.

+### Wrapping up

+In overall, the key take away of building an application via "Data Stack" is that application developers can rapidly implement their front end without worrying the backend.

+And the backend have full flexibility for the devops team on how it would be deployed.